PedroHPCintra/Quantitative_Ecology/README.md

 - :file_folder:```Competitive_exclusion_evolution```
 - :file_folder:```Stochastic_model_Mimulus_guttatus```
 - :file_folder:```Fireflies_sync```

+The project ```Lizards``` is composed both by codes reproducing results from papers and a model of my own.

 Therefore I would like to be cited as **Cintra, P. H. P.** if you use any of them.
 If you want, the bibtex format for the citation is found below:
 ```